 - 2008 Joan Momsen

-Rogue Community College has a tremendous number of alums that have gone on from RCC to contribute greatly to their communities, professions, and even back to the college.
+Rogue Community College has many alumni who have gone on from RCC to contribute greatly to their communities, professions, and even back to the college.
 The RCC Foundation is committed to honoring these RCC graduates and in 2008 began an annual award to celebrate our outstanding alumni.

 - Has achieved success in their business, profession, or other vocational endeavors.